ScottPlot/ScottPlot/README.md

 ![](src/ScottPlot.Demo.WPF/screenshot.png)

 ## Build from Source
 Every ScottPlot [release](https://github.com/swharden/ScottPlot/releases) is available on NuGet.
-To experiment with the latest ScottPlot features that have not yet been released, download this repository and manually add references in your project to `ScottPlot.csproj` (and `ScottPlot.WinForms.csproj` or `ScottPlot.WPF.csproj` if necessary).
+To experiment with the latest ScottPlot features that have not yet been released, download this repository and manually add references in your project to:

+* `/src/ScottPlot/ScottPlot.csproj`

+If you are creating a graphical application, also reference one of:

+* `/src/ScottPlot.WinForms/ScottPlot.WinForms.csproj`
+* `/src/ScottPlot.WPF/ScottPlot.WPF.csproj`

 > ⚠️ The latest source code may contain partially-implemented or experimental functionality.
-Installation of ScottPlot releases via NuGet is recommended for most applications.
+Installation of ScottPlot releases via NuGet or source code obtained from the [releases](https://github.com/swharden/ScottPlot/releases) page is recommended for most applications.

 ## About ScottPlot